astnai/playground/README.md

-# v0 Playground
+# astnai/playground

-A collection of web experiments and mini-demos using v0, showcasing cutting-edge front-end technologies.
+A collection of web experiments.